RMelisen/HabbitLogger/README.md

 # HabbitLogger

-Logs habbits and habbits occurences in a lightweight Sqlite database using parameterized querries
+Small console application that logs habbits and habbits occurences in a lightweight Sqlite database using parameterized querries